vsdip/vsdsram/README.md

 ### To View Magic Layouts

-1. Open the repository and change directory to `cd/Layout`
+1. Open the repository and change directory to `cd vsdsram/Layout`

 2. To view the layout, type on terminal : `magic sram6.mag` or `magic -T SCN6M_SUBM.10.tech sram6.mag`